Top Whale- and Storm-Watching Spots on Oregon’s Coast

 Past Yachats, a town about halfway down the coast, storm watchers can view storms from high above the waves or closer to shore.
 Above the turbulent waters, the Cape Perpetua Overlook offers a breathtaking view of the ocean.
 Farther down at Devil’s Churn, waves boil within a massive rock chasm while at Thor’s Well, the water thrashes about in a collapsed sea cave.

 Located on the mouth of Columbia River, Fort Stevens State Park is a good option for those who don’t want to dip too far down the Oregon Coast.
 A platform overlooking the south jetty at Fort Stevens commands an impressive view.

 A roughly 30-minute drive from Fort Stevens down the coast brings you to Cannon Beach, which is known for its view of Haystack Rock (featured in the 1985 film “The Goonies”).
-North of Cannon Beach, stop at Ecola State Park (which has been closed recently due to road inaccessibility) and Indian Beach, a secluded sandy beach popular with surfers.
+North of Cannon Beach, stop at Ecola State Park and Indian Beach, a secluded sandy beach popular with surfers.
 South of Cannon Beach, Oswald West State Park is also a good place for storm watching, if you don’t mind hiking in bad weather to get to coastal views.